jorgenb/elasticshield/readme.md

 npm run dev
 ```

-You can either drop these components into your own frontend or use the bundled Elasticshield frontend.
+You can either drop these components into your own frontend or use the bundled OAuth Shield frontend.
-Elasticshield uses the Bulma CSS Framework and you can publish the SASS project files by running:
+OAuth Shield uses the Bulma CSS Framework and you can publish the SASS project files by running:

 ```
-php artisan vendor:publish --tag=elasticshield-sass
+php artisan vendor:publish --tag=oauthshield-sass
 ```

 The SASS project files will be placed in your `resources/assets/sass` directory.